Meagan Good: Personal life

 Although she was not raised in the church, Good is a Protestant, considers herself a spiritual person and has said in numerous interviews that she declines roles that she feels might "disappoint God."
 She explained in an interview that Jesus tops her list of heroes, and the last book she read was the Bible.

 At age 22, Good chose to focus on her career rather than dating, as she explained in a 2004 interview.
 In 2011, Good began dating DeVon Franklin, an executive for Columbia Pictures and a Seventh-day Adventist preacher.
 They became engaged in early April 2012, and were married on June 16, 2012, at Triunfo Creek Winery in Malibu, California.
 The pair stated that they remained chaste in their relationship prior to their marriage.
 In December 2021, it was announced Good and Franklin were divorcing after nine years of marriage.
 Their divorce was finalized in June 2022.

 In May 2023, Good began dating actor Jonathan Majors.
 In November 2024, the two announced their engagement at Ebony magazine's Power 100 event, where they first met in 2022.
 The couple married in March 2025.
+They acquired Guinean citizenship in 2026 after DNA testing traced their ancestry back to the country.